 Change of Scope/Salary Allocation

-In general, most Sponsors require that they be informed of any changes that may effect the scope of the actual research to be performed such as an absence/change of the Principal Investigator, change of grantee institution, a change in the approved use of animals or human subjects, or a change in the objective or emphasis of the study.
+In general, most sponsors require that they be informed of any changes that may effect the scope of the actual research to be performed such as an absence/change of the Principal Investigator, change of grantee institution, a change in the approved use of animals or human subjects, or a change in the objective or emphasis of the study.
 Usually, a significant change (decrease) in the percentage effort devoted by the key project personnel to the project is considered as affecting the scope of the research.
-Since the Personnel Action Forms provide the documentation of salary allocation devoted to sponsored research awards, it is important that they reflect the effort planned in the approved budget.
+Since the Personnel Action Forms and ePAFs provide the documentation of salary allocation devoted to sponsored research awards, it is important that they reflect the effort planned in the approved budget.

 Absence or Change of Key Personnel

 The prior approval of the awarding agency is required for any absence of the Principal Investigator for a period of 3 months or more.
 A substitute Principal Investigator may be named or the award will be relinquished.
 Changes of key personnel whose expertise is critical to the approved project must also have prior approval.
-The Department Administrator/Principal Investigator must notify Office of Research of the absence of Principal Investigator "prior" to absence.
+The Department Administrator/Principal Investigator must notify Research Accounting Services of the absence of Principal Investigator "prior" to absence.

 Unobligated Balances/Carryover Funds